zeekat/ring-openapi-validator/README.md

 ## License

-Copyright © 2020 Zeekat Software Ontwikkeling
+Copyright © 2020 - 2021 Joost Diepenmaat, Zeekat Software Ontwikkeling

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at